 Once you get your first seeds to plant, you will notice that not all seeds are the same.
 For example, the tiny white seeds inside a bell pepper are much smaller than the seeds of beans or peas, which are the beans or peas themselves.
 The same is true of the difference in size between little grains like quinoa or lentils and the seed of an avocado or a mango, which is the large pit in the middle of the fruit.

-Pro Tip: a good estimate of a seed’s preferred planting depth is twice as deep as it is wide.
+Pro Tip: a good estimate of a seed’s preferred planting depth is twice as deep as the seed is long on its longest side.
 In other words, the bigger they are, the deeper they go!

 Very small seeds, like chamomile, weeds and some grasses, are adapted to be sewn by wind or by animals that will scatter them just on the surface or slightly beneath a thin layer of litter or mulch.
 There, the seeds will germinate and grow quickly if they get enough water, warmth and protection.